Eid al-Fitr: Argentina

+Oceania

+Australia

+Australian Muslims celebrate Eid al-Fitr in a variety of ways depending on their specific cultural background.
+Many local celebrations take place in community centers and mosques.

 In the Gregorian calendar

 Although the date of Eid al-Fitr is always the same in the Islamic calendar, the date in the Gregorian calendar falls approximately 11 days earlier each successive year, since the Islamic calendar is lunar and the Gregorian calendar is solar.
 Hence if the Eid falls in the first ten days of a Gregorian calendar year, there will be a second Eid in the last ten days of the same Gregorian calendar year, as happened in 2000 CE.
 The Gregorian date may vary between countries depending on the local visibility of the new moon.
-Some expatriate Muslim communities follow the dates as determined for their home country, while others follow the local dates of their country of residence.
+Some expatriate Muslim communities follow the dates as determined for the nearest Islamic country to their country of residence, while others follow the local dates of their home country.

 The following table shows predicted dates and announced dates based on new moon sightings for Saudi Arabia.

-Because the Hijri year differs by about 11 days from the AD year, Eid al Fitr can occur twice a year, in the year 1023, 1055, 1088, 1120, 1153, 1186, 1218, 1251, 1283, 1316, 1348, 1381, 1414, 1446, 1479, 1512, 1544, 1577, 1609, 1642, 1674, 1707, 1740, 1772, 1805, 1837, 1870, 1902, 1935, 1968, 2000, 2033, 2065, 2098, 2131, 2163, 2196, 2228, 2261 and 2293 (will continue to occur every 32 or 33 years).
+Because the Hijri year differs by about 11 days from the AD year, Eid al Fitr can occur twice a year.
+The next occurrence of this will be in 2033.